Temple of Music: Style

 The Temple's dome rose 180 feet (54.86 m) above the ground floor and the hall itself had seating for over 2,000 people.
 According to Chuck LaChiusa, a Buffalo native and retired City Honors English teacher, "The building was colored in light yellows, with gold and red trimmings, and the panels in the dome were in light blue, producing an extremely beautiful effect."
 Four ornate sculptures, representing sacred music, lyric music, music of the dance, and heroic music, executed by Isodore Konti, graced the four entrance portals into the building.
 The Temple's appeal lay in its spacious interior and new use of lighting.
 Although the exterior was a great sight, the interior was also impressive.
-The Temple of Music had seating for over 2,000 people and possessed one of the largest pipe organs ever built in the United States.
-The organ is now at St. Louis Roman Catholic Church in Buffalo.
+The Temple of Music had seating for over 2,000 people and possessed a pipe organ of 52 ranks built by Emmons Howard & Son.
+The organ was built for St. Louis Roman Catholic Church in Buffalo, but at the end of the exposition, it was found to be physically too big to be installed there.
+Buffalo businessman J. N Adams bought it and had it installed in the city music hall, which stood on the corner of Virginia St. & Elmwood Avenue.
+Demolished when replaced by Kleinhan's Music Hall, the organ was put in storage, deteriorated, and was finally sold for scrap.
+The myth that the organ in St. Louis Church is the Expo organ still persists, but it is a myth.

 A popular local legend holds that a stained glass dome in the now-vacant J.N.
 Adam Memorial Hospital in Perrysburg, New York, was salvaged from the Temple of Music.
 However, a visual comparison between the hospital's dome and this rendering of the Temple of Music shows no resemblance between the two.

 Creator

-August Esenwein was born in Esenwein-Virnsberg, in the Kingdom of Wuertemburg, South Germany in 1856.
+August Esenwein was born in Esenwein-Virnsberg, Württemberg, in 1856.
 The family moved to the United States in 1861 and returned to Germany in 1871, where August went to private elementary schools.
 He attended the University of Stuttgart for five years, studying architecture and engineering.
-After graduation, Esenwein went to Paris, where he worked as a draughtsman.
+After graduation, Esenwein went to Paris, where he worked as a drafter.

 After two years in Paris, Esenwein emigrated to the United States and settled in Buffalo, where he worked as an architect.
 The Temple of Music was Esenwein's submission to an architectural competition for the Pan-American Exposition and it won first place.
 He went on to design three more buildings for the Exposition: the Administration Building, Alt Nurnberg, and the brick-art gallery.
 Esenwein also served on the Pan-American Board of Architects.